MAnitosik/minecraft-modpack/README.md

 - Refined Advancements

 ### deprecated
-- Animatica # is not up-to-date
+- Animatica # is not up-to-date (and probably will never be updated)

-### todo
-- ModernFix instead of ModernFix-mVUS
+- voxy # temporally disabled due to conflict with new version of sodium